Fisher Wallace Stimulator® Review

 Whilst being very simple to use, the device has very few options for configuration.
 For example, other devices enable you to alter the CES frequency, specify the timer, view stats on an LCD and have multiple electrode channels.

 The device comes with an additional band, allowing you to place electrodes on different body parts.
-This works for the treatment of pain and is an incredible bonus.
+This works for the treatment of pain and is an obvious advantage.

 Ease of Use

-The Fisher Wallace Stimulator® is quite possibly the easiest CES device to use on the market.
+The Fisher Wallace Stimulator® is a very user friendly CES device.
 A single wheel controls the whole device, which clicks to turn on and increases the current as you scroll.
 A few LED’s light up to indicate the level of current and the built-in 20-minute timer automatically beeps and switches the device off upon completion.

 The set-up process is also very simple – just apply two sponge applicators to 2 electrodes, plug these into the device and dip the electrodes in a glass of normal water (other devices on the market require conductive fluid).
 Then place the electrodes over the temples and hold them in place with the headband.